 - Washing: Rinse thoroughly under cold water to remove any dirt.

-- Using: The flowers can be used to make tea or as a flavoring in desserts.
+- Using: Use the flowers to make tea or as a flavoring in desserts.
 They have a pineapple-like aroma.

 - Preserving: Flowers can be dried for tea.